 Sex Work during the Pandemic.
-Helena Lea Manhartsberger researched the red light milieus of Vienna and Salzburg for her bachelor thesis.
+Helena Lea Manhartsberger researched the red light milieus of Austria for her bachelor thesis.

 “In Hungary, I learned to be a kindergarten teacher, actually I have a nice profession.
 Men are not so different from children.
 They also just need attention, you have to make them feel comfortable with you.” — Coco (32)